MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-build-api-clients-from-swagger-for-app-integration.md

 ### Build the Core Client Library
-## 1. Build the Client Library Through a Swagger Code Generator
+#### Option 1.
+Build the Client Library Through a Swagger Code Generator
 To build a client library, run the file through the Swagger code generator, and specify the language you want.
 If you were using AutoRest to generate a C# client library, it might look like this:
 ```
 AutoRest.exe -CodeGenerator CSharp -Modeler Swagger -Input rserver-swagger-<version>.json -Namespace MyNamespace